|Sources||Periods||CO2 (million kgs)||SO2 (million kgs)||NOx (million kgs)||PM10 (million kgs)|

 Emissions by mobile sources are calculated by multiplying data on activities, for instance vehicle kilometres and fuel consumption, by emission factors.

 Status of the figures:

-All figures up to and including reporting year 2019 are final.
-The figures for 2020 are provisional.
+All figures are final.
 In order to obtain a consistent time series the complete data set is (re)calculated when necessary, so as to be able to include the latest insights in the survey, especially in the case of emission factors.

 When will new figures be published?

 Provisional figures for 2021 will be published in October 2022.